openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

 OF now ships with a simple project generator which is really useful for making new projects.
 One of the larger challenges has always been making a new project and this tool takes a template and modifies it, chaning the name to a new name that you choose and even allowing you to add addons.
 It allows you to place the project anywhere you want, and while we've structured all the examples to be a certain distance away from the root, you can change the height using this tool.
 It's designed to make it easy / trivial to start sketching in code, without worrying too much about making a new project.
 In the past we've always recommend that you copy an old project and rename it, but this is a more civilized approach to making projects.
 Check the readme file inside where the usage of this app is described.
 Further down there are some instructions on how to use the project generator **[Should I add these instructions or is it enough by pointing the reader to the readme file?]**

-####scripts####

-**[zl: they are shell scripts...  personally, I don't think they need to be explained here since they are more advanced]**

-**[should I call these bash or shell scripts.
-I understand the difference between these two, but as I don't want to go in depth into it I don't know what is the most correct naming.]**
-Just a few bash scripts useful for compiling, cleaning and testing all the examples.
-Bash scripts are a way to program command line instructions.
-The command line instructions are the ones you usually type into the Terminal or Cmd app and run.
-Using bash scripts you can save, run (and share!) several instructions to be performed.
-This scripts can get very complex by using loops and conditionals, even you can run these on different platforms and let the script to know on which it is running and proceed accordingly.
-To run a one of these open the Terminal or Cmd app.
-- On windows search for "cmd" the first match shown should be the cmd app.
-Open It.
-- On MacOSX go to Applications/Utilities and open Terminal.app.
-- On Linux....
-**[How do you open the terminal in Linux?
-Does drag and drop work on it?]**
-**[zl: again, I think we drifting from getting stuff up and running]** Once opened you'll see a new window in which you can type text.
-It should display the working directory among other things as the username.
-Drag and drop into it any script file  and press enter.
-The script should now run and perform the instructions in it.
-It depends totally on what's written in the script what's going to happen.
-If the script was able to run with no errors an new line will show up, similar to the one that appeared when you opened the Terminal or Cmd app.
-If there were any errors a description of these will show up.

 ###The OF Pantry:###

 Your default new kitchen will only have tools for coding, but the OF kitchen comes with a super nice pantry, filled up with really nice, cool and useful stuff.

 Imagine that you want to cook something but your kitchen has no pantry or if it has it is completely empty.
 In such conditions, cooking anything would be quite difficult, as you'll have to go out and buy the things you need and you probably won't find everything in one outing.
 This is not a nice scenario, especially if you want to get creative and make awesome things.

 So, what happens when you have your pantry filled with OF's components?
 You will be able to cook whatever you want because some really good ingredients are already there.
 Additionally, there are some really nice tools in there.
 This will let you complete recipes in a short amount of time, leaving you more time to get creative and try out new and more delicious recipes.

 ####What is inside the OF pantry####

 Here you will find a lot of different things, from ingredients to tools, all ordered according to use.

 - **3D**